 First things first…welcome to My Kitchen Serenity!
 I’m so glad you’re here.
-Let’s talk about this melt in your mouth recipe for Smothered Pork Chops!
+If you’re looking for an easy pork chop recipe, then let’s talk about this melt in your mouth Smothered Pork Chops recipe!

 Smothered pork chops are classic Southern comfort food.
 Pork chops are slow simmered on the stove and covered in a rich, thick gravy with fresh mushrooms (add sliced onions and bell peppers if you wish).
 This has been an easy family dinner favorite for many years.
 This family recipe is suitable for an easy weeknight dinner (plan for 60 minutes for prep and cook time).
 Or add to your Sunday dinner idea rotation.

 - Fresh Sliced Mushrooms (8 oz)

 - Lemon Pepper Seasoning (1-1/2 tsp)